peteroupc/peteroupc.github.io/random.md

     and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances, and
 - a statistical-random implementation can use a PRNG algorithm mentioned as an example in the [statistical-random generator](#Statistical_Random_Generators) section.

 If existing solutions are inadequate, a programming language API could implement unpredictable-random and statistical-random RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
 For instance, a C language API for unpredictable-random generators could look like the following: `int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
-Any programming language API that implements such RNGs by filling a byte buffer must run in amortized linear time on the number of random bytes the API will generate.
+Any programming language API that implements such RNGs by filling a byte buffer ought to run in amortized linear time on the number of random bytes the API will generate.

 Unpredictable-random and statistical-random implementations&mdash;
 - should be reasonably fast for most applications, and